Post Graduate Certificate Courses

 • Define the normal upper limits for diameters and ratio of the cardiac structures

-• Define the normal parameters for LV contractility
+• Define the normal ECHO parameters for LV contractility

-• Acquire parasternal long and short axis, as well as subcostal views of the heart
+• Acquire the parasternal long axis (PLAX) and short axis (PSAX) and subcostal views of the heart

-• Utilise a structured approach to optimise the various cardiac views and recognise the impact of specific movements on the cardiac appearance
+• Utilise a stepwise approach to optimise the various cardiac views and recognise the impact of specific movements on the cardiac appearance

-• Adopt the DEFG structured diagnostic approach to the evaluation of cardiac dimensions and function
+• Adopt the DEFG structured diagnostic approach for ECHO evaluation

-• Diagnose dilated aorta in dissection, dilated LA and dilated cardiomyopathy
+• Identify a dilated aortic root LA and dilated cardiomyopathy

 • Evaluate the systolic function/contractility to diagnose heart failure with reduced ejection fraction